JaclynCodes/QrDetector/README.md

 - Node.js (v18 or higher)
 - npm or yarn
 - macOS (primary target, but works on Linux/Windows)
-- Network camera or video stream source
+- Webcam (built-in or USB) OR Network camera/video stream source

 ## Installation